-Every Wednesday we provide an opportunity for qualifying persons to hold a teleconference with an attorney from Parris Island, to obtain legal advice.
+We provide an opportunity for qualifying persons to hold a teleconference with an attorney from Parris Island, to obtain legal advice.

 Please be sure to collect all pertinent documents, correspondence, records, and information related to your issue before you meet with an attorney.